shinesolutions/swagger-aem/clients/kotlin/generated/docs/SlingApi.md

 <a name="postConfigApacheSlingDavExServlet"></a>
 # **postConfigApacheSlingDavExServlet**
-> postConfigApacheSlingDavExServlet(alias, aliasAtTypeHint, davPeriodcreateAbsoluteUri, davPeriodcreateAbsoluteUriAtTypeHint)
+> postConfigApacheSlingDavExServlet(alias, aliasAtTypeHint, davCreateAbsoluteUri, davCreateAbsoluteUriAtTypeHint)